karakays/lfcs/README.md

 In an I/O-bound system, the CPU is mostly idle waiting IO ops to complete such as disk or network ops.

+A `disk block` is the smallest readable or writable unit that can be addressed in disk - an abstraction that comes through the filesystem.
+That means a file size cannot be smaller than filesystem block size, usually 4K.

 ##### `iostat`

 ```$ iostat [delay] [count]```